sarpilgaz/osc_shell/README.md

 4. Right-Click on the new appeard ssh target and connect to the server
 ![](images/pic_2.png)

-Now, you can use visual studio code as it would be on your local machine.
-You can browse through the folders, open terminals etc..
+Now, you can use Visual Studio Code as it would be on your local machine.
+You can browse through the folders, open terminals etc.

+## Common Visual Studio Code setup

 Install now the following extensions on the remote machines visual studio code:
 - C/C++ extension from Microsoft